-Millions of people living in the United States abuse physician-prescribed opiate medications every day.
-In fact, opiate abuse affects nearly everyone in the country in one way or another, whether directly or through loved ones.
-When discussing opiate addiction, it’s important to know the difference between different types of medications.
-OxyContin vs oxycodone is a good place to start for those who don’t know a lot about opiate prescription medications.
+Millions of people in the United States abuse physician-prescribed opiate medications every day.
+Opiate abuse affects nearly everyone in the country in one way or another, whether directly or through loved ones.
+When discussing opiate addiction, it’s essential to know the difference between different types of medications.
+OxyContin vs oxycodone is an excellent place to start for those who don’t know a lot about opiate prescription medications.

 OxyContin vs Oxycodone

 Before looking at how OxyContin and oxycodone are different, let’s first examine their similarities.
 Understanding how they’re similar will provide you with a better overall understanding of each drug and how they work in the body.

 Both OxyContin and oxycodone are opioid medications that physicians prescribe to treat chronic pain.
 Technically, these two medications are the same.
 Though, many medical professionals consider oxycodone to be the safer of the two options.
 Acetaminophen and iBuprofen are often present in specific formulations.
 Other medications, including Percocet, Percodan, Tylox, and OxyContin, all contain oxycodone in their make up.
 What sets OxyContin apart from the rest is the fact that oxycodone is the only ingredient.

 Medically speaking, oxycodone is the generic name for OxyContin.
 Oxycodone is the main active ingredient in the medication.
 Oxycodone is also the main ingredient in several other medications, too, though.
 The main difference is that oxycodone in OxyContin is an extended-release formula.
 Scientists developed a brand named pharmaceutical to be effective for an average of 12 hours.

 OxyContin is one of the most commonly abused opioids available.
 In general, this drug produces stronger effects than other opioid medications, mostly because it contains a pure concentration of oxycodone.
 This formula makes the drug excessively strong and highly addictive.